Mohit-R-25/SUMMER-TASK-1/README.md

 --This launch file spawns the world file [my_world.sdf](ros2_ws/src/my_robot_description/worlds/my_world.sdf) and also spawns the robot [simple_robot.urdf.xacro](ros2_ws/src/my_robot_description/urdf/simple_robot.urdf.xacro) and this launch file can be viewed here: [gazebo.launch.py](ros2_ws/src/my_robot_description/launch/gazebo.launch.py)

+##robot PACKAGE:

+--This package contains the description, world file and launch file for simulating and visualizing a robot with 2 wheels, a caster wheel, a rotating arm with an camera attached on top of it, a lidar sensor at the base of the arm and an imu sensor.

+--The main description file contains the robots dimensions and orientation, gazebo plugins and ros2_control block and you can find it here-->[my_robot.urdf.xacro](ros2_ws/src/robot/urdf/my_robot.urdf.xacro)